CS-6476-project/segmentation/docs/index.md

   </div>
 </div>

 To view more results, please visit the website: <https://cs-6476-project.herokuapp.com>.
-On every page load, the website randomly picks an image from the test set and displays the corresponding segmented images.
+On every page load, the site randomly picks an image from the test set and displays the corresponding segmented images.

 ## Conclusion and Futurework